switchbox-data/switchbox-theme/typst/wc-solar-doc.typ

 === Discussion
 What could be driving this "two tier" disparity in installation rates?

-High up-front costs: solar panels #note[The federal Residential Clean Energy Credit administered by the IRS just received a 10-year extension through the Inflation Reduction Act.] are expensive, costing tens of thousands of dollars to install, so lower income people often can't afford them.
-The rise of solar leases, which allow home owners to rent solar panels while paying nothing up-front, has significantly lowered up-front cost as an obstacle to adoption, however.
+High up-front costs: solar panels #note[The Federal Residential Clean Energy Credit administered by the IRS just received a 10-year extension through the Inflation Reduction Act.] are expensive, costing tens of thousands of dollars to install, so lower income people often can't afford them.
+The rise of solar leases, which allow home owners to rent solar panels while paying nothing up-front, has significantly lowered up-front cost as an obstacle to adoption, however. #icon